webix-hub/docs/data/desktop/paging.md

 - api/ui.pager_size_config.md - the number of records per page;
 - api/ui.pager_group_config.md -  the number of pages (numbered squares for paging);
-- api/ui.pager_page_config.md - sets the page that will be shown intially (zero-based numbering).
+- api/ui.pager_page_config.md - sets the page that will be shown initially (zero-based numbering).

 If a component container is too small to display the number of items specified by api/ui.pager_size_config.md, a scrollbar appears.